Template

 Table of contents

-A video production contract is an agreement between the video producer and the client or company.
-It’s a legal document and one that’s going to protect the rights and interests of all parties involved.
+A videography contract is an agreement between a videographer and the client or company.
+It's a legal document and one that's going to protect the rights and interests of all parties involved.

 Note: Sign up to Bonsai and get started on creating your own video production contract template today.